-By manually removing blankspaces, comments, indentation and all unnecessary codes from the theme files (.tpl) , your Drupal website can have faster load times.
-In the Performance page you can also turn on JS and CSS aggregation for better front-end performance.
+By manually removing blank spaces, comments, indentation, and all unnecessary codes from the theme files (.tpl) , your Drupal website can have faster load times.
+On the Performance page, you can also turn on JS and CSS aggregation for better front-end Drupal performance.

 Optimize your Images

 A good looking website will contain a lot of good looking images but they come with a price and makes your website heavy and thus sluggish to load.
 You can directly compress your images in Drupal by setting the compression ratio on your Jpeg files.
 By clicking on ‘Configuration’ -> ‘Image Toolkit’, you can set the % of compression.
-Additionally there are other modules you can use to optimize your images.
+Additionally, there are other modules you can use to optimize your images and improve Drupal performance.